CharlieHess/node-mac-notifier/README.md

 ##### `options.body` (string)
 The body text.
 Maps to `NSUserNotification.informativeText`.
 ##### `options.icon` (string)
 A URL with image content.
 Maps to `NSUserNotification.contentImage`.
+Should be an absolute URL.
 ##### `options.soundName` (string)
 The name of a sound file to play once the notification is delivered.
 Maps to `NSUserNotification.soundName`.
 Set to `default` to use `NSUserNotificationDefaultSoundName`, or leave `undefined` for a silent notification.
 ##### `options.canReply` (bool)